reillymck/python-fpga-interchange/fpga_interchange/XDLRC/README.md

 replaced with Vivado.
 However, there exists legacy tools that take device structure input in the form of an XDLRC file.
 This code is written to output the information found in an interchange device resources file as an XDLRC file.
 However, due to changes in how Xilinx represents devices, one will find that the produced XDLRC file may have different information than expected.
-These are detailed below.
+These differences are detailed below.

 In the tests directory there is test code to compare the information found in an ISE XDLRC file with the information provided in the interchange device resources representation.
 The information accessible